 CNET selected conventional action/adventure titles for its gift-giving guide.
 These games typically have plenty of shooting, explosions, and rapid movements that produce flicker in the seizure-inducing range of more than 3 flashes per second.
 In contrast, recent video game recommendations from both the New York Times and Los Angeles Times, with less tech-focused audiences, added some unconventional titles to their top picks.
 It’s worth noting that the less traditional games were less likely to fail the seizure test.

-Uncharted: The Nathan Drake Collection–the one game CNET chose that passed the seizure safety test–is an action/adventure game, too, with some shooting and the occasional explosion, but designed without flickering images or other visual overload.
+Uncharted: The Nathan Drake Collection–the one game CNET chose that meets the seizure reduction guidelines–is an action/adventure game, too, with some shooting and the occasional explosion, but designed without flickering images or other visual overload.

 Why it matters